Marcus Insights

 Recommended Best Practices:

-Learn more about Sustainability
+Learn more about Sustainability Production

 Supply Chain Resilience

-To maintain operational efficiency while reengineering for sustainability, it’s essential to build a resilient Supply Chain.
+To maintain operational efficiency while reengineering for sustainability, it’s essential to build a resilient supply chain.
 Audit your suppliers for sustainability practices to ensure alignment with your company's green objectives.

 This could involve moving towards local sourcing to reduce transportation emissions, or working with suppliers who demonstrate responsible waste management and energy usage.
-The goal is to create a supply chain that not only reduces environmental impact but also can adapt to Disruptions without sacrificing productivity.
+The goal is to create a supply chain that not only reduces environmental impact but also can adapt to disruptions without sacrificing productivity.
 Implementing technologies like blockchain can provide transparency and traceability in the supply chain, ensuring sustainable sourcing and compliance with environmental regulations.

 Recommended Best Practices:

-Learn more about Supply Chain Disruption Supply Chain Resilience
+Learn more about Supply Chain Transportation Compliance Supply Chain Resilience

 Are you familiar with Flevy?
 We are you shortcut to immediate value.